yihui/yihui.org/content/en/2026-04-27-knitr-typst.md

 ## On Typst itself

-Typst is genuinely impressive and its speed seems to be unbeatable.
+Typst is quite impressive and its rendering speed seems to be unbeatable.
 I understand why so many people in the R community are excited about it.
 However, for **knitr** / **rmarkdown** / Quarto users, I think the bottleneck in dynamic documents (`.Rtyp`, `.Rmd`, `.qmd`) is almost never the typesetting step---it's the computation in code chunks.
 The speed argument for Typst is compelling for pure writing workflows; for data analysis documents, I'm skeptical it matters